Generic Name: dorzolamide (dor-ZOE-la-mide)

 - Remove contact lenses before you use Trusopt drops; lenses may be placed back in the eyes 15 minutes after use of Trusopt drops.

-- Trusopt drops is only for the eye.
+- Trusopt drops are only for the eye.
 Do not get it in your nose or mouth.

 - To use Trusopt drops in the eye, first, wash your hands.
 Tilt your head back.
 Using your index finger, pull the lower eyelid away from the eye to form a pouch.
 Drop the medicine into the pouch by lightly pressing the "finger push area" of the bottle with your thumbs or index finger, then gently close your eyes.
 Immediately use your finger to apply pressure to the inside corner of the eye for 1 to 2 minutes.
 Do not blink.
 Remove excess medicine around your eye with a clean, dry tissue, being careful not to touch your eye.
 Wash your hands to remove any medicine that may be on them.